-- You must have earned a bachelor’s or professional degree.
+- You must have earned a bachelor’s or professional degree

-- You must have a minimum grade-point average of 3.0.
+- 3.0 minimum grade-point average

 |Student Type||Fall Semester||Spring Semester||Summer Semester|

-|International Applicants||April 15||N/A||April 15|
+|MPH Applicants||April 15||N/A||April 15|

 |Combined Degree Applicants (MD/MPH, PharmD/MPH, DVM/MPH, JD/MPH)||April 15||November 1||April 15|

-|Practicing Veterinarians||March 1|
+|Practicing Veterinarians||April 15||November 1||March 1|

 |Undergrad to Grad||February 1||N/A||February 1|

 - Provide Three (3) Letters of Reference.
 These letters are submitted by your letter writers through SOPHAS.
-Detailed instructions on how these letters are submitted can be found here.
-We recommend letters of reference from your academic experiences, but we also accept professional references.
+Detailed instructions can be found in the SOPHAS application.

 - Upload your resume or CV